+

 Search Tips | Advanced Search

-Core group discovery and failure detection protocols
+Core group protocols

-The default Discovery Protocol
+The default discovery protocol

-When a connection is made to another core group member, the Discovery Protocol notifies the View Synchrony Protocol, and logs this event as an informational message in the SystemOut.log file.
+4. When a connection is made to another core group member, the Discovery Protocol notifies the View Synchrony Protocol, and logs this event as an informational message in the SystemOut.log file.

+The Failure Detection Protocol detects connection failures and notifies the Discovery Protocol.
+The Discovery Protocol then attempts to open a new network connection to that member at the next scheduled interval.
 The amount of CPU cycles that the Discovery Protocol task consumes is proportional to the number of core group members that are stopped or unreachable.
 The CPU cycles that the Discovery Protocol task consumes is negligible at the default settings.

 Default Failure Detection Protocol